Snowflake-Labs/terraform-provider-snowflake/docs/guides/grant_ownership_common_use_cases.md

 }
 ```

-Then a team using TEAM_B_ROlE can take it from here and create all the tables / views they need.
+Then a team using TEAM_B_ROLE can take it from here and create all the tables / views they need.

-#### Granting ownership with a less privileged role (granting MANAGED ACCESS)
+### Granting ownership with a less privileged role (granting MANAGED ACCESS)

 This example shows how less privileged can be used to transfer ownership of the objects they currently own.
 Read more in the [official Snowflake documentation](https://docs.snowflake.com/en/sql-reference/sql/grant-privilege#access-control-requirements).